sharathr123/resturent_web/replit.md

 ## Overview

-This is a full-stack restaurant management system built with Node.js/Express backend and React/TypeScript frontend.
-The application features online ordering, table reservations, real-time chat, and user authentication.
+This is a full-stack large-scale chat application built with Node.js/Express backend and React/TypeScript frontend, originally migrated from a restaurant management system.
+The application is designed to handle 1M+ users with PostgreSQL database optimization, real-time messaging, user connections, and comprehensive chat features.
 It uses a monorepo structure with shared TypeScript schemas and modern web technologies.

 ## User Preferences